Gap Year Teaching Programs

 This is a great option if you wish to travel, experience a new culture and get some teaching experience under your belt.
 It will also look good on your CV to employers if you are considering going into teaching as a career.

-What will I do during my Gap year Teaching program?
+What will I do during my teaching program?

 This depends to a certain extent on exactly which teaching project you choose to volunteer for and where it is.
 However, most projects will require you to aid with several or more of the following: